 A car is more than just a method to get from point A to point B. It’s a roving extension of your identity, and how you feel about your car can affect how you feel about yourself.
-A car is a source of image, and can convey professional competence or floundering incompetence.
+A car is a source of the image and can convey professional competence or floundering incompetence.
 No matter what type of car you drive, what type of car you want, or where you plan to drive to, one persistent reality will affect how and what you drive: money.
 Cars are expensive, with rising prices that outpace the inflation rate.

 Some car buyers turn to the used market to address these price constraints.
 Others are attracted to the low prices and fast purchase times associated with salvage and flood vehicles.
 But is a flood vehicle worth the price?
 And can you resell it at a profit?
 Here’s what you need to know.